 Information we collect

-- general information about you including name, date of birth and address
+- general information about you including name, date of birth, address and contact number

 - information about medical or health conditions, including whether you have a disability for which the organisation needs to make reasonable adjustments